 Using a ground plane gives you another way to reduce the area of circuit loops in power to ground traces.
 When you reduce the area of circuit loops, you’ll decrease the total EMI induced within the loop area.
 That, in turn, decreases the corresponding current that can flow into components where it shouldn’t.

 Protect your ground planes

-For all the good a ground plane can do, it can also act as a direct path to your sensitive components if an ESD pulse discharges directly into it.
-To prevent this sort of damage, remember to use TVS circuits between the power and ground on sensitive components to divert the induced currents.
+For all the good a ground plane can do, it can also act as a direct path to your sensitive components if an ESD sensitive pulse discharges directly into it.
+To prevent this sort of static dissipative damage, remember to use TVS circuits between the power and ground on sensitive components to divert the induced currents.
 When implemented correctly, the voltage differential experienced by components will be held to the clamping voltage of the TVS.

 Additionally, you should use a copper land when you are attaching connectors to your PCB.
-Make sure the land is separate from the PCB ground, or you just introduced a nice, low resistance path for ESD to reach all your components, even though you put all that other protection in place.
+Make sure the land is separate from the PCB ground, or you just introduced a nice, low resistance path for ESD to reach all your components, even though you put all that other electrical ground protection in place.
 And, in general, you should minimize path lengths whenever you can.

 Use a chassis ground

 Similar to grounding yourself and a computer tower case before you start pulling things out, you can ground the external casing of your product.
 By allowing your board and chassis to share a ground, you can improve the grounding of the entire system.
 One of the easiest ways to implement a chassis grounding is to include a “chassis screw” that connects the ground plane to the chassis.
 However, you need to make sure you’re using adequate standoffs so other components aren’t crushed or shorted to the casing when the PCB is screwed in.

 Using a chassis screw can help you ground your PCB to your external casing, and then to earth ground.